virtee/sev-snp-measure/README.md

     pip install sev-snp-measure

-This installs the `sevsnpmeasure` package and a sev-snp-measure command-line script.
+This installs the `sevsnpmeasure` package and the `sev-snp-measure` command-line script.

 ### From Github